ROGER A. LEISHMAN

 I spent fifteen years singing in the Seattle Men’s Chorus, where one of my closest friends and fellow second tenor was State Senator Jamie Pedersen.
 (He’s another Yale Law grad and marriage equality advocate, and introduced me to my daughter’s birth parents twelve years ago.)
 During a break at a Monday evening rehearsal a few weeks after I started work, Jamie checked in to see how my new job was going.
 He asked how many AAGs worked at Western, and was startled to hear that there were less than 2 FTE of us, since Jamie is familiar with the much larger cohorts of attorneys serving UW and WSU.
 I briefly outlined the history of the lean staffing at WWU, and added my opinion it would fundamentally change the dynamic in the office to add more than one additional attorney.
 I mentioned the conversation to Ms. Higgins after I returned to the office.
 I subsequently got an email from Mr. Shinn asking me to file a formal lobbying report in light of his (mis)understanding from Ms. Higgins that I had lobbied Jamie “over dinner” about the AGO budget.
 I duly submitted my report correcting this mischaracterization, and didn’t think about it again — until “lobbying Senator Pedersen at dinner” was included as an example of the pattern of “serious misjudgments” Mr. Shinn described at our January 7, 2016 meeting.

 Mere sloppiness was not enough for your management team, however.
-Channeling one Western employee’s apparent bias, the AGO also determined it was “insensitive and inappropriate” for me to use the analogy of the Seattle Men’s Chorus’ first conductor search in thirty-five years during a Board discussion about the Trustees’ own presidential search process.
-To the contrary, I see the AGO’s reliance on this item as a further example of its deeply institutionalized homophobia, and its unlawful demand that I squeeze back into the closet.
+Channeling one Western employee’s bias, your representatives determined it was “insensitive and inappropriate” for me to use the analogy of the Seattle Men’s Chorus’ first conductor search in thirty-five years during a public Board discussion about the Trustees’ own presidential search process.
+To the contrary, I see your subordinates' reliance on this item as a further example of your office's deeply institutionalized homophobia, and its unlawful demand that I squeeze back into the closet.

 I am not the first lawyer, before or after Lincoln, to rely on real world analogies in advising a client.
 For most of the Trustees, participating in a ED search while on a nonprofit board may be the prior experience with the most similarity to their paramount task of selecting a university president.
 Referring to the recent experience of a prominent regional arts organization (rather than to the numerous sports or business analogies I heard while at the AGO) is hardly unseemly.
 To the contrary, my 25-year participation in gay choruses is probably the most significant part of my life after my family and my now-destroyed career.
 The complaining employee had not been present for earlier Board sessions discussing the presidential search, and may not be aware that the individual Trustees themselves happen to be very familiar with Seattle Men’s Chorus, and asked me over the months about the progress of its conductor search.
 None of the Trustees ever suggested they found my conductor search analogy insensitive.